skydeval/atproto-plural/README.md

 **Namespace:** `app.nearhorizon.plural.*`
 **License:** Apache 2.0

 Plural systems on ATProto.
-Members, fronting state, and identity — stored in the user's repository.
+Members, fronting state, and identity, all stored in the user's repository.

 ## Why this exists

 [Plurality](https://morethanone.info) is the experience of multiple distinct identities sharing a single body (and, on social platforms, a single account).
-These identities — called members, headmates, or alters depending on the community — may take turns controlling the account ("fronting"), be present simultaneously ("co-fronting"), or be aware without actively participating ("co-conscious").
+These identities (often called members, headmates, or alters) may take turns controlling the account ("fronting"), be present simultaneously ("co-fronting"), or be aware without actively participating ("co-conscious").

 Most social platforms have no concept of this.
 You get one name, one avatar, one set of pronouns, and that's it.

-This lexicon gives plural systems a way to declare themselves, list their members, and indicate who's fronting — all as records in their own account repository.
+This lexicon gives plural systems a way to declare themselves, list their members, and indicate who's fronting, all as records in their own account repository.
 No labeler dependency, no external service.
 If a client doesn't understand the lexicon, it ignores it.
 Nothing breaks.

 ## Records

 Three records, cleanly separated:

-- **`system`** — "this account is a plural system" (singleton, `rkey: self`)
+- **`system`**: "this account is a plural system" (singleton, `rkey: self`)
-- **`member`** — one per member, keyed by a stable slug (e.g. `wren`, `sparrow`)
+- **`member`**: one per member, keyed by a stable slug (e.g. `wren`, `sparrow`)
-- **`front`** — who's fronting right now (singleton, `rkey: self`)
+- **`front`**: who's fronting right now (singleton, `rkey: self`)

 Static identity doesn't change when someone switches.
 Dynamic state doesn't bloat member records.
 They stay separate on purpose.